-Located in the heart of historical city centre, the quirky DREAM Hostel Prague is a stylish budget place to rest your head between exploring the old town, museums and surreal art of Prague.
+Located in the heart of historical city centre, the quirky DREAM Hostel Prague is a stylish budget place to rest your head between exploring the old town, museums and crazy art on my 48 hours city break in Prague.
 But what was it like to stay there?

 REVIEW OF DREAM HOSTEL PRAGUE

 As you enter off the main street there is a very cool area with co-working desks which double up as a place to eat breakfast.
 There’s plenty of comfy places to kick back with a pillow.
 There is another room of tables that lead you through to the garden space out the back, it was a bit cold when I was there to make the most of this.

 You will also find a communal kitchen if you want to prepare your own food or order from Mates Cafe that serves beers, snacks, breakfast and other meals.
 Breakfast looked pretty busy so I recommend you get there early and you can book your hot food the day before.
 Whilst it did look rather tasty, I was on a tight schedule so I had a quick bite in a quiet cafe to plan my day.